Skip to Content

 USDA loans are designed to make homeownership more accessible in rural and some suburban areas.
 They offer a 0% down payment option, low interest rates, and low upfront and annual fees in place of mortgage insurance.

-To ensure that these competitive benefits are reserved for low- to medium-income borrowers, the U.S. Department of Agriculture (USDA) puts restrictions on the property location and how much income a household makes.
+To ensure these benefits reach low- to moderate-income buyers, the USDA puts restrictions on the property location and how much income a household makes.

-To be considered rural by the USDA, an area must fall into one of these three categories:
+To be considered rural by the USDA, an area must fall into one of these categories:

 1. The area has no more than 10,000 residents.